-- Engages in the full range of suppressing and controlling Wildland fires - ➤ Determines when additional resources are required and/or when circumstances require withdrawal of squad to a safe location - > Directs the organization of chain saw work - Ensures that chain saws are maintained and in proper working order at all times - > Serves as a crew squad leader - > Supervises a squad of 5 to 10 crewmembers - Oversees Curbside Chipping program - Monitors and reviews quality of work performed.
-Provides input on performance appraisals - Assists in ensuring that employees comply with all personnel policies and procedures - Assists in establishing crew policies and procedures - > Directs employees to accomplish their daily physical conditioning program - Assists in development and presentation of training for crewmembers - > Directs crewmembers in the maintenance and repair of fire tools and equipment - Assists in the implementation of operating procedures for the crew - Maintains Red Card currency for assignment to emergency incidents - Ensures the development of crew safety procedures and crewmember performance in a safe manner - ➤ Aids Foreman in obtaining and maintaining an inventory of all property and equipment assigned the crew - Performs fire prevention and education duties as assigned - Performs Defensible Space Inspections - Understand and demonstrate a general working knowledge of Defensible Space and Living With Fire guidelines - ➤ Distribute wildfire prevention educational materials to raise wildfire awareness, gain public participation in TDFPD programs, and build a successful reputation - Contributes and maintains a positive and safe work attitude - ➤ Insures the crew is following operational directives and specifications for assigned task
+- Engages in the full range of suppressing and controlling Wildland fires; - Determines when additional resources are required and/or when circumstances require withdrawal of squad to a safe location; - Directs the organization of chain saw work; - > Ensures that chain saws are maintained and in proper working order at all times; - Serves as a crew squad leader; - Supervises a squad of 5 to 10 crewmembers; - Oversees Curbside Chipping program; - Monitors and reviews quality of work performed.
+Provides input on performance appraisals; - Assists in ensuring that employees comply with all personnel policies and procedures; - Assists in establishing crew policies and procedures; - > Directs employees to accomplish their daily physical conditioning program; - > Assists in development and presentation of training for crewmembers; - > Directs crewmembers in the maintenance and repair of fire tools and equipment; - ➤ Assists in the implementation of operating procedures for the crew; - Maintains Red Card currency for assignment to emergency incidents; - Ensures the development of crew safety procedures and crewmember performance in a safe manner; - Aids Foreman in obtaining and maintaining an inventory of all property and equipment assigned the crew; - Performs fire prevention and education duties as assigned; - Performs Defensible Space Inspections; - Understand and demonstrate a general working knowledge of Defensible Space and Living With Fire guidelines; - Distribute wildfire prevention educational materials to raise wildfire awareness, gain public participation in TDFPD programs, and build a successful reputation; - Contributes and maintains a positive and safe work attitude; - Insures the crew is following operational directives and specifications for assigned task.

-- Completion of S-131, S-290, S-133, FALB, S-212 - Oualification as FALB
+- Completion of S-131, S-290, S-133, FALB, S-212. - > Qualification as FALB. - > Ability to complete Work Capacity Test at the arduous level. - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.

-- Completion of S-270, S-211, L-280, S-215, S-234, I-200 - Qualification as HECM - ➤ Knowledge of wildland fire operations and Urban Interface wildland firefighting techniques sufficient to determine strategy and tactics - ➤ Ability to acquire knowledge of air operations and safety procedures - ➤ Knowledge of federal, state and local fire regulations - ➤ Knowledge of the Incident Command System - Ability to acquire knowledge of wildland fire management, planning and practices including prescribed fire, fuel management, fire histories, and fire hazard analysis - ➤ Ability to acquire knowledge of local fire contracts and agreements - Ability to operate and maintain various types of fire-fighting equipment - > Skill in written and verbal communication - ➤ Knowledge of supervisory techniques - Knowledge of personnel, fiscal, property, and purchasing guidelines and procedures - Ability to lead others and ability to maintain cooperative relationships with those contacted in the course of work activities - ➤ Healthcare Provider CPR and EMT or First Aid
+- Completion of S-270, S-211, L-280, S-215, S-234, I-200; - Qualification as ICT 5 within one year; - Qualification as HECM; - Knowledge of wildland fire operations and Urban Interface wildland firefighting techniques sufficient to determine strategy and tactics; - > Ability to acquire knowledge of air operations and safety procedures; - ➤ Knowledge of federal, state and local fire regulations; - Knowledge of the Incident Command System; - Ability to acquire knowledge of wildland fire management, planning and practices including prescribed fire, fuel management, fire histories, and fire hazard analysis; - > Ability to acquire knowledge of local fire contracts and agreements; - > Ability to operate and maintain various types of fire-fighting equipment; - Skill in written and verbal communication; - Knowledge of supervisory techniques; - Knowledge of personnel, fiscal, property, and purchasing guidelines and procedures; - Ability to lead others and ability to maintain cooperative relationships with those contacted in the course of work activities; - Healthcare Provider CPR and EMT or First Aid; - > Ability to lift and/or move up to 50 pounds.